sfigg/commercialization-public/manufacture/desktop/oem-deployment-of-windows-10-for-desktop-editions.md

     > You need to specify both an appxbundle and a license package for the shared package, as well as for each individual app that you want to install.

     > [!note]
-    > The command for adding Office Desktop Bridge in audit mode (online instead of offline) would be the same, but replace /Image:C:\mount\windows with /online.
+    > The command for adding the Office apps in audit mode (online instead of offline) would be the same, but replace /Image:C:\mount\windows with /online.

     **Notes on Language Support**